Best books to help you through grief

 Poor Your Soul – Mira Ptacin

 This is by no means an easy book, instead it challenges and confronts the emotions often swept behind platitudes.
-It further explores the intricacy of the human psyche and the contradictory emotions that define grief.
-Following the story of the author in her late twenties, experiencing an unplanned pregnancy that is riddled with hard decisions and the oncoming approach of grief.
+The author explores further the intricacy of the human psyche and the contradictory emotions that define grief.
+Following the story of the Ptacin in her late twenties, experiencing an unplanned pregnancy that is riddled with hard decisions and the oncoming approach of grief.
 This narrative is intertwined with her mother’s as she comes to terms with the sudden loss of her only son.

 Motherless Daughters- Hope Edelman